-The MOE announced today that 28 schools would be affected in the latest school merge in Singapore!
-Read what it implies...
+The MOE has announced the new names of primary and secondary schools affected in the latest school merge in Singapore!

-In the clearest indication that the birth rate in Singapore is declining, the Ministry of Education (MOE) announced today in its press release that, 28 schools in Singapore - 14 primary schools , 6 secondary schools and 8 junior colleges to be exact, would be merged in 2 years, that is, in year 2019.
+28 schools in Singapore – 14 primary schools , 6 secondary schools and 8 junior colleges to be exact, would be merged in 2019.

 Reason for latest school merge in Singapore

 The MOE cites the following reasons for the biggest school merger exercise in Singapore in two decades:

 - Fall in birth rate in Singapore : The declining birth rate means less demand and need for places in school.

 - Shift in demand: There also seems to be a shift in the geographical distribution of the school-going population.
 Newer housing estates continue to have demand for school places, while those in mature estates have dropped.